-I recently came across an article by Brian Rigby, a clinical nutrition writer whose articles are posted on the PeerTrainer.
-Brian is well-known to our readers from his previous post on chronic inflammation and ways to combat it.
-If you haven’t read it, I highly recommend that you do.
+Written by Brian Rigby, well-known to our readers from his previous post on chronic inflammation and ways to combat it.
+Reviewed by Dov Michaeli, MD, Ph.D.

-The time when fat was considered to be a simple storage organ is past.
-Though storage is by far the most visible aspect of fat, we know now that even “storage fat” has incredibly diverse functions, and in reality is a part of our endocrine system, the system of hormone-releasing glands which regulate everything from our moods and metabolism to growth and sexual function.
+The time when fat was considered to be a simple storage organ has passed.
+Though storage is by far the most visible aspect of fat, we know now that even “storage fat” has incredibly diverse functions and, in reality, is a part of our endocrine system, the system of hormone-releasing glands which regulate everything from our moods and metabolism to growth and sexual function.

 By increasing the amount of pro-inflammatory messenger activity, inflammation in the body rises, leading to a number of health issues including chronic diseases like heart disease and even cancer.
 Increasing the release of hormones can also inadvertently make it harder to lose weight, as hunger becomes less well-regulated and you are more prone to cravings even when you are not in need of food.